Coupled integrated photonic quantum memristors using a single photon source made of a colour center

 The memristor concept was first proposed by Chua in the 1970s~\cite{Chua1971, ChuaKang1976} as a fundamental circuit element that relates magnetic flux and electric charge, as predicted by symmetry considerations in nonlinear electrical circuits.
 A memristor was demonstrated for the first time in 2008 with a nanoscale electronic circuit by Strukov et al.~\cite{Strukov2008}.
 The notion of memristive systems was soon extended to capacitive and inductive elements~\cite{DiVentraPershinChua2009}.
 Nowadays, it has been made clear that memelements are physical devices that satisfy specific physical properties~\cite{DiVentraPershin2023}.
 In a general form, the memristive behavior can be described by

 where $x$ and $y$ denote the input and output variables, respectively, $s$ represents the internal state of the memristor, and $f$ and $g$ are functions that depend on the input, time, and the system’s previous states.
 This formulation explicitly captures both the nonlinear response and the memory effect of the device: the output $y$ depends on the input $x$ through a state-dependent function $f(s,x,t)$, while the evolution of the internal state $s$ is driven by the past and present values of the input, giving rise to history-dependent dynamics and hysteresis effects.
-With the aim of extending the concept of a classical memristor to the quantum regime, the most direct approach is to promote classical variables to quantum observables, while ensuring that the evolution remains coherent to preserve genuinely quantum features.
+For periodic input $x$, a pinched hysteresis loop in the input-output characteristic plane occurs, and the area of such a loop is associated with the memory~\cite{millar1951cxvi,biolek2014interpreting}.
+In order to compare memory effects despite of the maximal values of the characteristic input-output quantities or for systems affected by a dissipative dynamics~\cite{kumar_entangled_2021}, the size of the loop is quantified by a scaling-invariance parameter called form factor $F$, which is equal to $4\pi \, A/P^2$, where $A$ and $P$ are the area and the perimeter of the hysteresis curve, respectively.\\ With the aim of extending the concept of a classical memristor to the quantum regime, the most direct approach is to promote classical variables to quantum observables, while ensuring that the evolution remains coherent to preserve genuinely quantum features.